Mehvix/notes/hugo/content/docs/cogsci-c100/consciousness.md

         - Posterior hot zone may play critical role in this
         - This is what David Chalmers has called the _“hard problem”_ of consciousness
             - Why and how is it that sentient organisms have _qualia_ or phenomenal experiences?
-            - Why and how is it that some internal states are felt states (e.g., heat or pain, rather than unfelt states (e.g., a thermostat or a toaster)?
+            - Why and how is it that some internal states are felt states (e.g., heat or pain), rather than unfelt states (e.g., seeing a thermostat or a toaster)?

 ----